 When figuring out how to be good at sales, perhaps the one thing you can’t learn is passion.
 If you have someone on your team that’s pumped about their sales career, do everything you can to nurture that sense of pride.

 What separates a top salesperson from an average one?
 The former knows when to walk away from an opportunity.

 As the old saying goes, time is money.
-Our survey data notes that over a third of salespeople struggle most with prospecting and lead qualification, which are two of the biggest time-wasters when deals don’t actually end up going anywhere.
+Our State of Sales survey data notes that almost half of salespeople struggle most with prospecting and lead qualification, which are two of the biggest time-wasters when deals don’t actually end up going anywhere.

 Reps should have a ballpark idea of how long it takes to decide whether or not a prospect is worthwhile (20 minutes on the phone, two weeks of emails, etc.).
 This also reinforces the need for reps to have deep knowledge of your product and service to know right away whether or not prospects match your customer personas.

 You should likewise know what a qualified lead looks like in terms of their behavior.
 For example, which lead generation channels are the most likely to convert?
 This is yet again where a CRM can be a game-changer.